chetan6780/Complete-Preparation/Leetcode/101_symmetricTree.md

 };
 ```

-### O(N) Time, using 2 queue, itterative solution
+### O(N) Time, using 2 queue, iterative solution

-- Same recursive solution can be converted to itterative solution by using queue.
+- Same recursive solution can be converted to iterative solution by using queue.
 - Remember while using 2 queue we push `left->left,left->right` in 1st queue and `right->right,right->left` in 2nd queue.

 ```cpp